timruhkopf/Codewars/Skyscraper7x7/README.md

 and updatee relentlessly and executing all updates implied by the columnsets at each step, until no change in downtown_col & downtown_row occurs is a state-safe update and, provided sufficient information is available will yield a definitive solution.
-At the end both *_row & *_col contain only single element lists as values and one of them can be used for parsing the solved board from it.
+At the end both *_row & *_col contain only single element lists as values and one of them can be used for parsing the solved board.

 ### 2) Solving **Ambigious** (Medved Case)

-The 7x7 kata deliberately provides a 'medved' testcase, that despite the abundance of clues leaves ambigiouity in the originally vast searchspace, since the available information is not as informative as its abundance suggests initially This is the medved case:
+The 7x7 kata deliberately provides a 'medved' testcase, that despite the abundance of clues leaves ambiguity in the originally vast searchspace, since the available clue information is not as informative as its abundance suggests initially.
+This is the medved case:

         clues = [3, 3, 2, 1, 2, 2, 3, 4, 3, 2, 4, 1, 4, 2, 2, 4, 1, 4, 5, 3, 2, 3, 1, 4, 2, 5, 2, 3]
         solution =  [[2, 1, 4, 7, 6, 5, 3],